NTumbleBit/NTumbleBit/README.md

 ### What is next

-1. Puzzle Promise Protocol Implementation
+1. Nuget Package
-2. Nuget Package
+2. Tumbler Mode Server hostable by ASP.NET Core
-3. TumbleBit Server hostable by ASP.NET Core
+3. Payment Hub Mode hostable by ASP.NET Core

 ## Developing on Linux or Mac